drewschield/male-biased_mutation_crotalus/README.md

-# Pipeline for male-biased mutation rate analysis in rattlesnakes
+# Male-biased mutation rate analysis in rattlesnakes

 This file contains details about the data processing and analysis for estimation of the ratio of male-to-female mutation rates in rattlesnakes based on comparisons of Z-linked and autosomal sequence divergence.